 Ponder your possibilities and try to gain as much insight and information as you can about what your options are and how you’d like to tackle them.
 (Check out the other pages on this website for valuable information.)
 Ideally, you’ll want to work towards being ready for any crisis.
 But don’t wait till you have the time and money to purchase every emergency preparedness product known to man before you start.

 How should an emergency manager or any other emergency planner make sure that all children, also those with functional or access needs, temporary illnesses, or chronic conditions, are included in all aspects of emergency planning?
-Take also a close look at this FEMA video about child preparedness:

 Which tools for emergency planning are available for organizations and managers that are providing the needed care for these children and their families?